OfficeDev/outlook-dev-docs/docs/add-ins/web-services.md

 ## EWS operations that add-ins support

-Outlook add-ins can access a subset of operations that are available in EWS via the  **makeEwsRequestAsync** method.
+Outlook Add-ins can access a subset of operations that are available in EWS via the  **makeEwsRequestAsync** method.
 If you are unfamiliar with EWS operations and how to use the **makeEwsRequestAsync** method to access an operation, start with a SOAP request example to customize your _data_ argument.
 The following describes how you can use the **makeEwsRequestAsync** method:

 1. In the XML, substitute any item IDs and relevant EWS operation attributes with appropriate values.